About The Author

 Pronunciation Guide

-Aigner Loren Wilson (she/her) is a 2023 Ignyte Award Finalist and a SFWA, HWA, and Codex writer who writes poetry, nonfiction, and games alongside her fiction.
+Aigner Loren Wilson (she/her) is an Ignyte Award nominated writer and Hugo Award winning editor of literary speculative fiction, criticism, and nonfiction.
 She is a coastal body and has lived on occupied Coast Salish, Cowlitz, Nisqually, and Lenni-Lenape land.
-Besides writing, Aigner is an avid reader, baker, cook, and hiker.
+Besides writing, Aigner is an avid reader, baker, terrarium builder, and hiker.

-Aigner writes monthly reviews for Tor Nightfire and Lightspeed Magazine.
-Her fiction has appeared or is forthcoming in The Magazine of Fantasy and Science Fiction, Lightspeed Magazine, Vice, and more.
+Aigner has written monthly reviews for Tor Nightfire and Lightspeed Magazine.
+Her fiction has appeared in The Magazine of Fantasy and Science Fiction, Lightspeed Magazine, Vice, and more.
 Her poetry has been published in FIYAH, Anathema, and more.
-Her nonfiction can be found in WIRED, The Writer, and many more.
-Her work has been called evocative, noteworthy, and imaginative and has earned her an honorable mention for the 2019 Otherwise Fellowship Award.
+Her nonfiction can be found in WIRED, Writer’s Digest, The Washington Post, and many more.
+Her work has been called evocative, noteworthy, and imaginative and has earned her an honorable mention for the 2019 Otherwise Fellowship Award, been nominated for the Ignyte Award for best novelette and best critic, and she won a Hugo Award in 2024 for her work with Strange Horizons.

 Books and Games